 Delicate Arch Trail Hiking Information

-- Distance: Round trip approx. 5 km Elevation difference: Approx. 186m
+- Distance: Approx. 5 km round trip Elevation difference: Approx. 186 m

-The area inside Arches National Park is very simple.
-Get a free map at the Visitor Center and drive towards the trailhead of the delicate arch.
-If you go directly from the Visitor Center (1 on the map) to the delicate arch trailhead (3 on the map), you will arrive north in about 30 minutes.
+Getting around Arches National Park is very simple.
+First, get a free map at the visitor center and drive towards the Delicate Arch trailhead.
+If you go directly from the visitor center (1 on the map) to the Delicate Arch trailhead (3 on the map), you'll arrive in about 30 minutes north

 Balanced Rock

-Although this is not an arched rock, it is one of the most famous rocks that represents the park.
+Although this is not an arch-shaped rock, it is one of the most famous rock formations in the park

-There is a short 0.5km trail that allows you to walk around, so you can walk around in a loop, feeling like a walk.
-If you have time, please try walking.
-You can walk in just 30 minutes.
-The closer you get, the more you will be surprised at how big the rock is.
+There is a short 0.5km trail that loops around the rock, so you can walk around it as if you were taking a stroll.
+If you have time, please try walking it.
+It takes about 30 minutes.
+The closer you get, the more you will be amazed at the size of the rock

 Windows Section and Double Arch